 Deep Sangha (Community) Each participant has an important role in supporting the function, comfort and safety of the retreat Sangha.
 Yogi jobs are an expression of caring through work, everyone taking care of and being taken care of, which creates a field of safety, connection and love.

 Enjoyment The more you enjoy meditation practice the more of it you'll do.
-Camping and meditating outdoors in nature, in beautiful places, relaxed and open, silent and deep, with a close knit group, can be as good as it gets.
+Being outdoors in nature, in a beautiful place, relaxed and open, silent and deep, with a close knit group, can be as good as it gets.

-All Experience Levels Welcome While some participants have a great deal of meditation and/or camping experience, for others this may be their first meditation retreat.
+All Experience Levels Welcome While some participants have a great deal of meditation experience, for others this may be their first meditation retreat, and beginners are welcome.
 Either way full support and instructions are given.
 For any specific requirements see individual retreat information.